raphamorim/reactsandbox/README.md

 - You can use with any Builder (Webpack, Rollup, Browserify, Parcel...).
 Since `reactsanbox` is only a HOC.

-- Easy to add on existent component and update docs for it.
-Since it can use `PropTypes` or `Types`.
+- Easy to add on existent component and fast update on documentation.
+Since it can be used with `PropTypes` or `Types`.

 - Lightweight.